ccattuto/tinyqv-byte-peripheral-ws2812b/docs/info.md

 WS2812B LED strip driver for TinyQV.
 The input signal to the LED strip is on `uo_out[1]`.

+The driver is generic, but also supports the specific case of one or more [Pixie Chroma](https://connornishijima.github.io/Pixie_Chroma/) chainable devices, each featuring two 5x7 LED matrices based on WS2812B LEDs.
+In this case, it is possible to directly push ASCII characters to the LED matrix by using register CHAR (0x04).
+5x7 matrix representations for printable ASCII characters are supported using the font from [Arduino Microview Library](https://github.com/geekammo/MicroView-Arduino-Library/blob/master/font5x7.h) encoded in a character ROM.
+Non-printable ASCII characters are shown as an empty rectangle.

 ## Register map

 | Address | Name  | Access | Description                                                         |